Capably Raises $4M to Replace Legacy Automation and Lead the Next Wave of Intelligent Automation

 Agent Steps:

-• Analysing unstructured ticket data to detect intent and urgency
+• Analyzing unstructured ticket data to detect intent and urgency

 • Retrieving relevant historical cases from internal systems